Pharmaceutical Benefits Scheme: Patient contribution and safety net

 When purchasing a medication under PBS the maximum price a patient pays is the patient contribution (also called a co-payment or out-of-pocket cost), which in 2019 was A$40.30 for general patients.
 For PBS medications costing less than $40.30, the patient pays the PBS dispensed price plus an additional $1.17 safety net recording fee plus an optional pharmacy charge of $4.33 or less, provided that the total charge does not exceed $40.30.
+This copayment amount is generally indexed with the Consumer Price Index at the start of each year.

 Concessional patients – i.e., low-income earners, welfare recipients, Health Care Card holders, etc. and those covered under the Repatriation Pharmaceutical Benefits Scheme (RPBS) – pay a patient contribution of $6.50 in 2019.
 Patient contributions are compulsory and cannot be discounted by pharmacies.

 Safety net provisions in PBS reduce patient contributions when singles and families exceed in a calendar year the PBS safety net threshold: when a general patient reaches the general PBS threshold, their co-payment reduces to the concession price for the remainder of that calendar year; while concession patients who reach the concession PBS threshold do not pay anything on PBS medications for the remainder of the year.
 The PBS safety net is separate from and in addition to the Medicare safety nets.

 Changes in patient contributions and the safety net over the years are as follows:

 Foreign visitors

 PBS subsidised medications are also available to foreign visitors whose countries have entered into a Reciprocal Health Care Agreement with Australia.
-These countries are the United Kingdom, Ireland, New Zealand, Malta, Italy, Sweden, the Netherlands, Finland, Norway, Belgium and Slovenia.
+These countries include the United Kingdom, Ireland, New Zealand, Malta, Italy, Sweden, the Netherlands, Finland, Norway, Belgium and Slovenia.
 Eligible foreign visitors must produce a passport to obtain subsidised medications.

-2012 price drop

-The biggest cuts on prices of medicines occurred from 1 April 2012 under the Gillard Labor government.
-PBS pricing for low-income consumers remained at $5.80 per script.